LahElr/my-small-tools/README.md

 This script can merge 2 directions in the way you want.

-For detail, see the help messages built inside the script by `argparse`
+For detail, see the help messages built inside the script.

 ## Hardware Sentry

 This script can watch some specs of CPU or GPU and execute a shell script when they reach set bounds.
 For operations used to bound specs, higher/gt,lower/lt,geq and leq are supported, for specify gpu number, least and most are supported.

 For now, it only support Windows or Linux machines.
 Only Nvidia GPUs are supported.
 Multiple GPU is supported, but multiple CPU is not.
-MacOS devices are not supported as I don't have such one.
+MacOS devices are not supported.

-Need cuda, pynvml and psutil.
+Requires cuda, pynvml and psutil.

 While using this script, please note to make sure to redirect output of commands in the shell script.
 For Linux/Windows, use `command &> log` to get all outputs.